Magnedo7

-Crawford was born on November 7, 1983, in Winston-Salem, North Carolina, the son of Cynthia, who owns a local beauty salon.
-In the sixth grade he started playing piano for different churches locally, and also began recording music on a four-track TASCAM cassette recorder he purchased with money he made from playing piano on the weekends.
-He started an ensemble with a childhood friend called the Voices of Victory, which later became Chosen for Praise.
-His musical influences includes Prince, Parliament Funkadelic, and Busta Rhymes.
-Later in his career he learned to sample music from musicians of this time period.
-He would play songs that he heard, practicing until he mastered them.
+Michael Crawford (professionally known as Magnedo7) was born on November 7, 1983, in Winston-Salem, North Carolina.
+He began playing piano in the sixth grade, performing regularly at local churches.
+Around the same time, Crawford started recording music using a four-track TASCAM cassette recorder, which he purchased with money earned from weekend piano performances.

+As a youth, Crawford formed a musical ensemble with a childhood friend called Voices of Victory, later renamed Chosen for Praise.
+His early musical influences included Prince, Parliament-Funkadelic, and Busta Rhymes.
+He developed his musicianship by learning songs by ear and later expanded his production skills through music sampling techniques influenced by artists from this era.

-In 1999 while in high school, Crawford met with music producer Ski Beatz, who encouraged Crawford's work.
+In 1999, while attending high school, Crawford met record producer Ski Beatz, who encouraged him to continue developing his production work.

-While attending college at North Carolina Agricultural and Technical State University, Crawford started producing beats in his dormitory room and started a hip hop group called the Internationalz which opened the door for him to release music independently.
-While in the hip hop group Magnedo7 started performing as a rapping keyboard player, as the group performed shows up and down the East coast.
-Crawford worked as a management trainee at Enterprise Rent-A-Car, where he played the group's album, and sold copies while driving customers.
-He interned at Hidden Beach Recordings as a Street Team Representative.
-Throughout 2003 through emailing record labels and music managers, and sending CDs weekly, he landed a management deal.
-This deal led to his first major label placement on the Jim Jones album Pray IV Reign.
+While attending North Carolina Agricultural and Technical State University, Crawford began producing beats from his dormitory room and co-founded a hip hop group known as The Internationalz.
+During this period, he performed as a rapping keyboardist while touring throughout the East Coast.
+After college, Crawford worked as a management trainee at Enterprise Rent-A-Car, where he promoted and sold copies of the group's independently released album.
+He also interned with Hidden Beach Recordings as a street team representative.

+Between 2003 and 2004, Crawford actively sought industry opportunities by contacting record labels and music managers through email and distributing promotional CDs.
+These efforts led to a management deal, which resulted in his first major-label placement as a producer on Pray IV Reign by Jim Jones.